Global Economic Symposium: Global Economic Solutions

 The main publication of the GES, entitled Global Economic Solutions, summarizes areas of agreement and disagreement concerning suggested solutions to the problems discussed in each session.
 It is meant to stimulate an ongoing discussion that eventually feeds back into the next Global Economic Symposium.
 To this end, it is presented at major international institutions like the European Commission or the OECD.
 The Global Economic Solutions 2008/2009, 2009/2010 and 2010/2011 have been published by the Kiel Institute.

 Participants

 Participants of the GES take an active part in the open discussions following each panel debate.
 Furthermore, they have the right to contribute to the discussion of policy and strategy proposals in the Virtual GES, the web-based communication and information platform containing suggested policy recommendations and business strategies as well as state-of-the-art research publications.

 Global Economic Fellows Program

-The aim of the Global Economic Fellows Program is to promote the initiatives of young, exceptionally promising individuals in the mission of global problem-solving.
-This program is meant to initiate an ongoing international effort that taps some of the brightest minds of the next generation to identify, evaluate and implement solutions to global problems.
+The aim of the Global Economic Fellows Program is to promote the initiatives of young individuals in the mission of global problem-solving.